medic/cht-docs/content/en/apps/guides/data/training-instance.md

 linkTitle: "Training Instance"
 weight: 15
 description: >
-    How to detect and what to do when training data ends up in production or production data ends up on training
+    How to monitor for production data on a training instance, and remediation techniques

 ---